mlin-os/kernel_dev/example/syscall.md

+#### What's the purposes of system calls?

+> First, it provides an abstracted hardware interface for userspace.
+>
+> Second, system calls ensure system security and stability.
+>
+> Finally, a single common layer between user-sapce and the rest of the system allows for the virtualized system provided to processes.

 #### [How to get the location of C standard libary](https://stackoverflow.com/questions/5925678/location-of-c-standard-library?answertab=votes#tab-top)?

 ```Bash
 mu@ustc:~$ gcc --print-file-name=libc.a
 /usr/lib/gcc/x86_64-linux-gnu/9/../../../x86_64-linux-gnu/libc.a
 ```

 #### How to get the assembly code from a static lib?

 ```Bash
 objdump -d /usr/lib/gcc/x86_64-linux-gnu/9/../../../x86_64-linux-gnu/libc.a